renatomaia/loski/doc/manual.md

 :	underlying system raised an unexpected error, usually due to poor LOSKI support for the particular platform.

 `"unspecified error"`
-:	underlying system raised a non-conforming error, usually due to poor platform adherence to standards.
+:	underlying system raised a non-conforming error, usually due to platform's poor adherence to standards.

 `"unknown error (<number>)"`
 :	underlying system raised an illegal error value (indicated in the message) due to wrong LOSKI implementation or build.